North Macedonia profile - Timeline

 1918-19 - End of the war, Macedonia becomes part of Serbia again.
 The Kingdom of Serbs, Croats and Slovenes is founded, and is renamed Yugoslavia in 1929.

-1945 - Establishment of Yugoslav socialist federation, comprising six republics, including Macedonia, with Tito as president.
+1945 - Establishment of Yugoslav socialist federation, comprising six republics, including the future North Macedonia.

-1980 - Death of Tito, rise of nationalism among federation's constituent republics.
+1980s - Rise of nationalism among federation's constituent republics.

 1993 - Gains UN membership under the name Former Yugoslav Republic of Macedonia.

 1999 March - Nato begins bombing campaign against Yugoslavia over its treatment of Kosovo Albanians.
-Serbian mass expulsion and killings of Kosovo Albanians leads to exodus into neighbouring countries, including Macedonia.
+Serbian mass expulsion and killings of Kosovo Albanians leads to exodus into neighbouring countries.

 1999 June - Yugoslavia accepts peace plan.
 Kosovo refugees start leaving Macedonia.